mauser001/stark-eth-trader/README.md

 ## Disclaimer
 **Use at your own risk!**
 This is not a financial tool, you can loose all your coins!
-It is just an experiment and should not be used to to try to gain money!
+It is just an experimental tool and should not be used to to try to gain money!

 ## Description
 This tool tries to trade Strk vs Eth on Starknet via the Avnu Dex aggregator .
 It tries to gain the amount of tokens.